mehdirahbe/matesla/README.md

 3) Allow to control overheat
 4) When doing a command, avoid a page refresh
 5) Allow to change PW+add feature in case of lost PW
+6) Add more languages.
+If you are a native speaker, please don't hesitate to add a new language.
+No need to be a programmer to do that, just ask me to prepare and I will prepare a text file to just translate.

 For developpers, how to run site locally:
 1) Install python, django and mandatory modules (see requirements.txt)